The Legend of Zelda (video game): Japanese release

-In February 1986, Nintendo released The Legend of Zelda as the launch game for the Family Computer's new Disk System peripheral, joined by a re-release of Super Mario Bros., Tennis, Baseball, Golf, Soccer, and Mahjong as part of the system's introduction.
+In February 1986, Nintendo released The Legend of Zelda as the launch game for the Family Computer's new Disk System peripheral, joined by re-releases of Super Mario Bros., Tennis, Baseball, Golf, Soccer, and Mah-Jong as part of the system's introduction.
 It made full use of Disk Card media's advantages over traditional ROM cartridges, with an increased size of 128 kilobytes which would be expensive to produce on cartridge format.
 Due to the Famicom only supporting 256 tiles, all of the text used in the game was from only a single syllabary known as katakana, which under normal circumstances primarily relates more to foreign words which supplement those of traditional Japanese origin as with hiragana and kanji characters.
 Rather than passwords, rewritable disks saved players' game progress, and the extra sound channel provided by the system was utilized for certain sound effects; most notably Link's sword beam at full health, roars and growls of dungeon bosses, and those of defeated enemies.
 Sound effects had to be altered for the eventual cartridge release version of Zelda which used the Famicom's PCM channel.
 The game also took advantage of that system's controller having a built-in microphone, a feature the NES model did not include.
 It was used to defeat the large-eared rabbit-like monster Pols Voice by blowing or shouting.
 The U.S. instruction manual still hints that this enemy "hates loud noise", confusing many into thinking the recorder item could be used to attack (in actuality, it has no effect).
 The cartridge version made use of the Memory Management Controller chip (specifically the MMC1 model), which could use bank-switching to allow for larger games than had previously been possible, and could also use battery-powered RAM letting players save their data for the first time on the NES.